10 January 2020

 Duygu Kutluay

-Duygu studied Political Science and International Relations at Bogazici University, Istanbul and holds a masters degree in International Economic Relations from the University of Konstanz, Germany.
-She started working on intercultural learning and communication at AFS Turkey as Organisational Development Director before changing jobs to be the Deputy Head of International Relations with the TEMA Foundation.
-For the last three years, she worked as the Climate and Energy Campaigner for Greenpeace Med, mostly focusing on climate change and energy transition issues.
+Duygu initially immersed herself in the realm of intercultural learning and communication at AFS Turkey, serving as the Organisational Development Director.
+Later, she transitioned to the role of Deputy Head of International Relations at the TEMA Foundation.
+Over the last three years, Duygu dedicated her efforts as the Climate and Energy Campaigner for Greenpeace Med, concentrating mostly on climate change and energy transition issues.

 Read also